 John Keeble was born in Winnipeg, Canada, raised in Saskatchewan and California, and holds citizenship in both Canada and the U.S.A.
-For over thirty years he has lived with his family in rural Eastern Washington where he and his wife, Claire, a musician, now operate a small farm.
+For over forty years he has lived with his family in rural Eastern Washington where he and his wife, Claire, a musician, now operate a small farm.
 They have three grown sons and three grandchildren.

 In 2010 his essay "Trejo's Perfect Havoc," appeared alongside Tomás Ybarra-Frausto's essay in a University of Washington Press/Jacob Lawrence Series on American Artists publication, Ruben Trejo: Beyond Boundaries / Aztlán y Más Allá.

 A work of nonfiction, Out of the Channel: The Exxon Valdez Oil Spill In Prince William Sound, was published in l991 by HarperCollins, and reissued in a revised and expanded Tenth Anniversary Edition in 1999 by the Eastern Washington University Press.
-Two other novels, Crab Canon and Mine (co-authored with Ransom Jeffery) were published in the 1970's.
+Two other novels, Crab Canon and Mine (co-authored with Ransom Jeffery) were published by Grossman/Viking Publishers in the 1970's.

 Educated at the University of Redlands, University of Iowa, and Brown University, he has taught at Grinnell College and Eastern Washington University where he founded the Master of Fine Arts Program and is now Professor Emeritus.
 He has been a Distinguished Visiting Writer at Boise State University, and on three occasions held the Coal Royalty Trust Chair in Creative Writing at the University of Alabama.
 He also served at Alabama as a Visiting Professor for an additional year.